 Afterwards, store your flannel in a glass jar and reuse the flannel without washing it.
 Same with the towels, you can wash them but the oil never really comes out well, so just store them in a plastic bag and reuse them over and over for a bit before discarding.

 As far as how often you want to do a castor oil pack, if you’re in the middle of a health issue, you can do a pack for three days in a row, then three days off, for three straight weeks.
+Do not use a castor oil pack during your period.
 Then you can use a pack whenever you are feeling a bit run down or in need of a little detox or immune boost.

 Have you ever tried castor oil packs?